foxssake/netfox/docs/netfox/guides/network-rollback.md

 ## Input Submission Status

-In certain scenarios you may wish to delay commiting to something hard to reverse like death, vfx or audio untill its known for sure the outcome won't change.
-One way of doing this is to check which nodes have submited input and are past a point of rollback.
+In certain scenarios you may wish to delay committing to something hard to reverse like death, VFX or audio until its known for sure the outcome won't change.
+One way of doing this is to check which nodes have submitted input and are past a point of rollback.

 You can query the status of Nodes with `NetworkRollback.get_latest_input_tick(root_node)` or `NetworkRollback.has_input_for_tick(root_node, tick)`. `root_node` being what the relevant [RollbackSynchronizer] has configured.

-All tracked nodes can be retreived from `NetworkRollback.get_input_submissions()` which will return the entire <root_node, latest_tick> dictionary.
+All tracked nodes can be retrieved from `NetworkRollback.get_input_submissions()` which will return the entire `<root_node, latest_tick>` dictionary.

 ## Settings